tebelorg/RPA-Python/README.md

 # About & Credits

 TagUI is the number #1 open-source RPA software with thousands of active users.
-It was created in 2016-2017 when I left DBS Bank as a test automation engineer, to embark on a one-year sabbatical to Eastern Europe :beach_umbrella:.
-Most of its code base was written in Novi Sad Serbia :serbia:.
-My wife and I also spent a couple of months in Budapest Hungary :hungary:, as well as Chiang Mai Thailand :thailand: for visa runs.
-In 2018, I joined AI Singapore :singapore: to continue development of TagUI.
+It was created in 2016-2017 when I left DBS Bank as a test automation engineer, to embark on a one-year sabbatical to Eastern Europe.
+Most of its code base was written in Novi Sad Serbia.
+My wife and I also spent a couple of months in Budapest Hungary, as well as Chiang Mai Thailand for visa runs.
+In 2018, I joined AI Singapore to continue development of TagUI.

 Over the past 2 months I take on a daddy role full-time :cowboy_hat_face:, taking care of my newborn baby girl and wife 🤱.
 In between the nannying and caregiving, I use my time pockets to create this Python package for TagUI.
 I hope that TagUI for Python and ML frameworks would be good friends, and `pip install tagui` would make life easier for Python users.